Utah state attorneys argue children at risk from gay marriage

 The outcome of Utah’s appeal of the decision could, if it reaches the U.S. Supreme Court, see the high court rule on the constitutionality of bans on gay marriage that are now in effect in most states.

-“As between mutually exclusive models of marriage, the man-woman model is simply the one the state and its people believe is best for children,” Utah state attorneys said in filings submitted late on Monday to the 10th U.S. Circuit Court of Appeals.
+Utah state attorneys, in filings submitted late on Monday to the 10th U.S. Circuit Court of Appeals, wrote, “As between mutually exclusive models of marriage, the man-woman model is simply the one the state and its people believe is best for children.”
+A hearing in the case is expected on April 10 in Denver.

 The court brief argued that risks to children from same-sex marriage include the emotional toll of growing up without a father or mother because their parents would be of the same gender.
 It also suggested birthrates in Utah might decline due to adults opting for same-sex unions instead of procreating.